One of the world’s oldest and rarest breeds, the Xoloitzcuintle can justly be called the first dog of the Americas.

 The standard Xoloitzcuintle can grow up to approximately 20 to 30 inches and weigh 25 to 40 pounds.

 What is the Life Expectancy of the Xoloitzcuintle?

 The life expectancy of Xoloitzcuintles is 14 to 20 years.

 Intelligence, Temperament and Personality Traits of the Xoloitzcuintle

-The elegant, animated Xoloitzcuintle moves lightly and gracefully, runs swiftly, and jumps and climbs with agility.
+The elegant, animated Xoloitzcuintle moves lightly and gracefully, run swiftly, and jumps and climbs with agility.

-They are very attentive to their owner and crave a lot of personal interaction.
+They are very attentive to their owners and crave a lot of personal interaction.
 They are also likely to mope or act out when left alone too long.

 Wary of strangers, the Xoloitzcuintle makes an alert watchdog, exceedingly aware of his surroundings.